 Chasing Down Insomnia with Two Foods

-Throughout the years, I’ve made it a mission to find ways to manage my insomnia.
+And so, throughout the years, I’ve made it a mission to find ways to manage my insomnia.

-Certain thing have been game changers:
+Certain actions have been game changers:

-Using curtains that block out light
+• Using curtains in the bedroom that block out light

-No phone or computer usage thirty minutes prior
+• No phone or computer usage thirty minutes prior

-In addition, I have stopped eating or drinking after 7pm (I imagine my stomach having a “Closed for Business” sign and all it’s employees happily going home).
+In addition, I have stopped eating or drinking after 7pm (I imagine my stomach having a “Closed for Business” sign and all its employees happily going home).

 A tablespoon of black sesame oil chased down by a shot glass size of coconut milk.